Henrietta Ponsonby, Countess of Bessborough: Early life

-Being the youngest child, Harriet was often left in England when her parents and older sister Georgiana would visit the continent for her father's health.
-As a child, Harriet was frail and sickly, which led her mother Lady Spencer, Georgiana Spencer, Countess Spencer to send her abroad for schooling, thinking that foreign air would help strengthen her.
+Being the youngest child, Harriet was often left in England, where her parents and elder sister Georgiana would visit the continent for her father's health.
+As a child, Harriet was frail and sickly, which led her mother, Lady Spencer, Georgiana Spencer, Countess Spencer, to send her abroad for schooling, thinking that foreign air would help strengthen her.
 However, she grew into a young woman of unique beauty and good nature.
-She was keenly intelligent, with a perceptive eye for the people around her, and a well-read wit.
+She was keenly intelligent with a perceptive eye for the people around her and a well-read wit.
 Her friends valued her kind, gentle disposition and her quiet self-assurance.

 Marriage

-On 27 November 1780, Harriet married Frederick Ponsonby, Frederick Ponsonby, 3rd Earl of Bessborough, an Anglo-Irish nobleman who was at the time the Viscount Duncannon and later became the 3rd Earl of Bessborough.
+On 27 November 1780, Harriet married Frederick Ponsonby, 3rd Earl of Bessborough, an Anglo-Irish nobleman who was at the time the Viscount Duncannon and later became the 3rd Earl of Bessborough.
 Harriet and Duncannon had four children: John William, later 4th Earl of Bessborough; Frederick Ponsonby; Lady Caroline Lamb, and William Ponsonby, who became the 1st Baron de Mauley.

 Their marriage was turbulent because Duncannon was abusive.
-Fluctuating between sweet or obsessive attentiveness, neglecting Harriet entirely, or physically abusing her, Duncannon's abuse of his wife was so public his family could not keep up appearances by pretending it was not occurring.
+Fluctuating between sweet or obsessive attentiveness, neglecting Harriet entirely, or physically abusing her, Duncannon's abuse of his wife was so well-known that his family could not keep up appearances by pretending it was not occurring.
 Duncannon's abuse was so widely known that Harriet's serious illness in 1791 made society gossip that he was trying to poison her.
-Tired of Duncannon's abuse and craving love in her life, Harriet started a disastrous affair with Richard Brinsley Sheridan.
+Tired of Duncannon's abuse and craving love in her life, Harriet began a disastrous affair with Richard Brinsley Sheridan.
 This affair was indeed catastrophic for Harriet, as the worst-case scenario actually happened: the abusive Duncannon walked in on Harriet and Sheridan having intercourse.
 Violently enraged, Duncannon immediately wanted to divorce Harriet.
-Divorce in the 18th century was social ruin for women, and Harriet narrowly escaped such calamity only when Duncannon's father William Ponsonby, 2nd Earl of Bessborough and the powerful Cavendish clan sided with Harriet, making divorcing her social suicide.
+Divorce in the 18th century was social ruin for women, and Harriet narrowly escaped such calamity only when Duncannon's father William Ponsonby, 2nd Earl of Bessborough and the powerful Cavendish clan sided with Harriet, meaning it would be social suicide to divorce her.

-Like most of the Ton (le bon ton), Duncannon and Harriet were gambling addicts.
+Like most of the ton, Duncannon and Harriet were gambling addicts.
 The couple compiled ruinous debt over the course of their marriage.
-When he would lose, Duncannon would erupt into rages that terrified his wife.
+When he lost, Duncannon would erupt into rages that terrified his wife.
 Duncannon's abuse and his gambling rages made Harriet's family fearful for her safety.
 Their fears were often proven, as when he threatened violence if Harriet did not hand over her marriage settlement to him after losing an especially ruinous gambling round.
-Luckily for the terrified Harriet, her kind brother George Spencer, 2nd Earl Spencer swept in and protected her from immediate violence by quietly giving Duncannon the money.
+Luckily for the terrified Harriet, her kind brother George Spencer, 2nd Earl Spencer, swept in and protected her from immediate violence by quietly giving Duncannon the money.

 Perhaps chastened by time and age, by 1820 Duncannon rather miraculously ceased his abuse, and he and Harriet eventually settled into a companionable marriage.